 11850 South Election Road

 Draper, UT 84020

 Marcus is the online bank operated by Goldman Sachs, a global banking and investment giant.
 Its financial products include personal loans, which are designed for applicants with good credit or better and are available in all 50 states.

-Interest rates for Marcus personal loans are competitive, ranging from 6.99% to 19.99%, and the loans are available in every state except Maryland.
+Interest rates for Marcus personal loans are competitive, ranging from 6.99% to 19.99%.

 Marcus lets you prequalify for a loan by supplying basic information, including your total annual income and your reason for wanting the loan.
 This process doesn't require a hard credit inquiry until you complete the full application.
 That means prequalification won't affect your credit score.